kdl-org/kdl/README.md

-# KDL - The KDL Document Language
+# The KDL Document Language

 KDL is a document language with xml-like semantics that looks like you're invoking a bunch of CLI commands!
 It's meant to be used both as a